axnerhagglund/axnerhagglund/README.md

 # 👋 Hi, I'm Axner Hägglund

-💻 **Frontend student** passionate about building modern, user-focused web applications.
-I love creating intuitive interfaces, exploring new technologies, and building products that make a real difference.
+💻 **Frontend student** After several years in the retail market, I stumbled upon frontend development, and the rest is history..
+Also, I'm trying to build fun, interactive web apps that all can use.

 ---